Tangoe/Mobile-Procurement-API-Documentation/tutorials/states/index.md

 When creating forms where users are required to enter address information, a dropdown list of states or provinces might need to be displayed.
 The **/regions** endpoint is used to obtain the data needed for populating the options in the list.

 To begin, you must first determine the region ID for a selected country.
-If you do not know this ID, call the **/regions** endpoint to get a full list of countries that you can search for the relevant region ID.
+If you do not know this ID, call the **/regions** endpoint to get a full list of supported countries, along with their IDs.

 Next, call the **/regions** endpoint again, this time setting the request's **parentRegion** query parameter with your selected country's region ID.
-The API will return all of the states or provinces that are located within that country.
-Please note that each item in the list will include a TYPE property set to STATE_PROVINCE.
+The API will return a list of the states/provinces that are located within that country.
+Please note that each item in the list will include a TYPE property set to "STATE_PROVINCE."

 For example: